CONTEXT: Preface

 as a result of their serving in the military.[6]

-• The moral and spiritual consequences of participating in a war and acts
+• The moral consequences of participating in a war of aggression.

 • The opportunity costs to the world by the loss of the financial, material,

-technological, and human resources that if they were not being used in war
+and human resources that if they were not being used in war could be invested

 What is the price of peace?
 This book takes the perspective that

-systematic and brutal poverty for the twenty-five percent of the people of
+and brutal poverty for the twenty-five percent of the people of the world

-the world residing at the base of the global economic pyramid; nor barely
+residing at the base of the global economic pyramid; nor barely adequate some-of-the-time

-magically opulent remaining 10% of the world at the top of the global economic
+10% of the world at the top of the global economic pyramid.

 Abundance for all— with “abundance” meaning access to affordable,